Harshitastic/harshitastic/README.md

 ## 🚀 About Me

 - 🎓 B.Tech IT student at NIT Raipur
-- 💻 Passionate about DSA & Competitive Programming
-- ⚡ Solving problems on LeetCode, Codeforces & CSES
+- 💻 Regularly solving problems on LeetCode & Codeforces
-- 🌱 Currently learning Web Development
+- 🌱 Currently exploring Web Development
-- 📸 Interested in Photography & Editing
+- ⚡ Interested in DSA, CP and Technology

 ---